 - scant 1/4 cup all-purpose flour (she says a little bit less is better)

 - 2 heaping tablespoons of semisweet chocolate chips, plus some for topping.

-- According to Melissa @ No. 2 Pencil's directions, I started off melting my butter in the microwave in a heat-proof small tupperware container.
-She said be sure not to boil it.
+- According to Melissa at No. 2 Pencil's directions, I started off melting my butter in the microwave in a heat-proof small Tupperware container.
+She said to be sure not to boil it.
 To that, I added my sugar, vanilla, and salt, stirring with a miniature whisk I have for hot cocoa.
-I added the yolk to that, and stirred it up some more.
+I added the yolk to that and stirred it up some more.
 Then I added my flour, being sure to carefully make sure there were no clumps in the mug as I was doing it, and I stirred in some chocolate chips at the very end.

 - Throw some chocolate chips on top and cook it for "no more than a minute" according to Melissa.
 My microwave is a very low wattage, so it took me the full minute, but start checking your cookie around the 40-second mark to make sure it doesn't dry out too much.